 VietJet Flight VZ303 – Phuket (HKT) to Bangkok (BKK)

 Like all airlines, VietJet ticket prices vary widely.
 I paid $52 for this one-way flight.
-Looking at other flights on the website, I found prices for this flight in the next four weeks as low as $21 and as high as $103.
+Looking at other flights on its website, I found prices for economy seats on this flight in the next four weeks as low as $21 and as high as $103.
 SkyBoss seats seem to be priced in the range of $110 – $130.

 Check In And Baggage Allowance